• Skip to primary navigation

 4. Is What You Are Selling Still Valuable To Your Customers?

 Is the value you are offering still attractive to your customers?
-If you don’t have continuous innovation activities that will include the development of new products and services or improvement of existing, you can find yourself in a situation where your offer will lose the value of customers.
+Suppose you don’t have continuous innovation activities that will include developing new products and services or improving existing ones.
+In that case, you can find yourself in a situation where your offer will lose value in customers’ eyes.

-It is crucial for you always to deliver the highest possible value for your customers.
+It is crucial for you consistently to deliver the highest possible value for your customers.
 Your job as an entrepreneur is to:

-• Know your customers’ perspective.
 You can not add value without seeing your business through the eyes of your customers.
-What is important to your target customers and how your products will benefit your customers?
-What problems your products solve for them?
+What is essential to your target customers, and how will your products benefit your customers?
+What problems do your products solve for them?
 Are these issues still active for your target customers?
 Do your products still help them overcome obstacles or do their jobs better?

 extraordinary customer experience